 • Some plans require travelers to have an existing primary health plan

-• Dental care benefit of $500 is lower than the industry average
+• Dental care benefit of $500 is lower than with many other insurers

 • Cancel for any reason not available to New York or Washington residents

-Why we chose it: We picked HTH Travel Insurance as the best medical coverage travel insurance because it includes full coverage for doctor visits, diagnostics labs and X-rays.
+Why we chose it: We picked HTH Travel Insurance as the best medical coverage travel insurance for seniors because it includes full coverage for doctor visits, diagnostics labs and X-rays.

 HTH Travel Insurance offers two travel medical insurance plans — one for travelers with a primary health insurance plan and one for travelers who don’t have health insurance.
 Both plans allow customers to choose between four medical benefit options ($50,000, $100,000, $500,000 or $1,000,000) and four deductible options ($0, $100, $250 or $500).

-A highlight of its travel medical coverage is that it includes a benefit of up to $25,000 for hazardous activities, which covers skiing or scuba diving accidents.
+A highlight of the travel medical coverage is that it includes a benefit of up to $25,000 for hazardous activities, which includes skiing or scuba diving accidents.

 Besides travel medical coverage, HTH Travel Insurance offers three trip protection plans — TripProtector Economy, TripProtector Classic and TripProtector Preferred.
 All three plans include trip cancellation, trip delay and trip interruption coverage.
 The trip interruption coverage covers up to 200% of trip costs, the highest percentage out of all the companies on our list.